 - An award can be adjusted upward by any percentage based on qualitative individual contributions.
-Discretionary adjustments may not exceed the maximum incentive opportunity; in the event an adjustment exceeds the maximum incentive opportunity, the incentive award will be limited to the maximum incentive opportunity. - An award can be adjusted downward by any percentage, or eliminated altogether for based on unsatisfactory individual performance. - For situations of non-adherence to CalPERS' risk management principles, policies, processes, or procedures, aAn award can be adjusted downwardreduced by either 50% or eliminated entirely, based on non-adherence to CalPERS' risk management principles, policies, process, or procedures.
-Whether it is 50% or entire award elimination is based on the severity of non-adherence relative to CalPERS' documented principles, policies, process, or procedures.
+Discretionary adjustments may not exceed the maximum incentive opportunity; in the event an adjustment exceeds the maximum incentive opportunity, the incentive award will be limited to the maximum incentive opportunity. - An award can be adjusted downward by any percentage, or eliminated altogether based on unsatisfactory individual performance. - For situations of non-adherence to CalPERS' risk management principles, policies, processes, or procedures, an award can be reduced by either 50% or eliminated entirely, based on the severity of non-adherence.